An ancient farmstead with black kitchen and bread oven was transformed into a museum, referred to as Rohrerhaus.

 The Rohrerhaus is meant to be a place of encounters, for this reason often events such as bread baking or the “Sarner Bauernlangis” (Farmers’ Spring) are held in this place, topped off with music and culinary delights.
 The rooms of this building are also exclusively rent, such as for seminars, exhibitions or other cultural events.
 For these purposes, the Rohrerhaus is also equipped with a kitchen, a tasting room, a seminar room, two exhibition rooms and various cellars.

-Tuesdays, Thursdays and Saturdays from 3 pm to 6 pm
+Tuesday, Thursday and Saturday from 3 pm to 6 pm

 Thursdays also from 8 pm to 10 pm